Chemical enrichment by collapsars as the origin of the unusually high [Ba/Fe] in a massive star cluster of the dwarf galaxy NGC 1569: Introduction

 \section{Introduction}

 Recent photometric and spectroscopic observations of the Galactic globular clusters (GCs) have revealed that the GCs have internal abundance spreads in light \citep{Osborn1971,Sneden1992,Gratton2004,Melendez2009}, s-process \citep[e.g.][]{Marino2009}, and r-process elements \citep[e.g.][]{Roederer2011}.
-These observations also have discovered intriguing anti-correlations between O and Na \citep{Sneden1992,Carretta2009,Carretta2010,Gratton2015}, C and N \citep[e.g.][]{Bell1980}, Mg and Al \citep[e.g.]{Pancino2017}, and K and Mg \citep{Mucciarelli2012,Carretta2021}, which can possibly provide strong constraints on the theories of GC formation.
-These all imply there are multiple chemical populations in most GCs, which are not present in young massive clusters (YMCs) \citep{Gratton2012,Bastian2017}.
+These observations also have discovered intriguing anti-correlations between O and Na \citep{Sneden1992,Carretta2009,Carretta2010,Gratton2015}, C and N \citep[e.g.][]{Bell1980}, Mg and Al \citep[e.g.][]{Pancino2017}, and K and Mg \citep{Mucciarelli2012,Carretta2021}, which can possibly provide strong constraints on the theories of GC formation.
+These all imply there are multiple chemical populations (MPs) in most GCs, which are not present in young massive clusters (YMCs) \citep{Gratton2012,Bastian2017}.
 MPs are important to understand as they are key links to the formation history of the GC due to the different processes that produce each trend.

 Of concern to this work are the rapid neutron capture (\textit{r}-)process elements \citep{Arnould2007,Cowan2021}.
 The spread in these \textit{r}-process elements were reviewed across many galactic GCs by \citet{Roederer2011}.
 Since then, the cluster M15 has been repeatedly observed.
 A bimodal spread in Ba (and other \textit{r}-process elements) was found \citep{Worley2013}, and there was no trend in this dispersion with stellar luminosity \citep{Kirby2020}, so the Ba must have been made before or during the cluster formation.
 This constrains the timescale of the events used to do the pollution.
 M92 had \textit{r}-process dispersion in only the first generation of stars, with the younger generation showing no variation \citep{Kirby2023}, which indicates that the pollution occurs within a short time of the birth of the first generation, and with a delay in the second generation to allow for the mixing of the \textit{r}-process elements.
+Combining \textit{s-} and \textit{r-}process Ba has been investigated, to reproduce the abundance parterns in the Galaxy \citep[e.g.][]{Raiteri1999}

 Recently a super star cluster (SSC) NGC1569-B has been observed to have an over-abundance of Ba, [Ba/Fe] = $1.28 \pm 0.21$ \defcitealias{Gvozdenko2022}{G22}\citep[hereafter \citetalias{Gvozdenko2022}]{Gvozdenko2022} using an integrated light spectrum.
 They also report a [Fe/H] =-0.74 $\pm$ 0.05.
 This Ba abundance is much higher than anything measured previously and requires further study to try and recreate a star cluster with [Ba/Fe] so super solar.
 The [Ba/Fe] reported in \citetalias{Gvozdenko2022} is seemingly independent of their changing the ratio of red to blue supergiants.
 With such an invariant value under such a change and the extremely super solar nature of the Ba abundance, this work uses the largest uncertainty given, $\pm0.21$.
 The attempted explanation in \citetalias{Gvozdenko2022} for this high [Ba/Fe] from asymptotic giant branch (AGB) stars synthesising Ba through the slow neutron capture (\textit{s}-)process is unsatisfying, as the authors admit because the AGB pollution timescale is larger than the cluster age.